NA-155 Lodhran-II: By-election 2015

 A by-election was held in this constituency after the disqualification of Muhammad Siddique Khan Baloch due to rigging allegations.

-Pakistan Tehreek-e-Insaf Secretary General Jahangir Khan Tareen won this seat with 138719 votes, while PML-N's Siddique Khan Baloch came second with 99,933 votes.
+Pakistan Tehreek-e-Insaf Secretary General Jahangir Tareen won this seat with 138719 votes, while PML-N's Siddique Khan Baloch came second with 99,933 votes.

 By-election 2018

 Following the disqualification of Jehangir Khan Tareen, Secretary General of Pakistan Tehreek-e-Insaf was denotified of his seat.
 A subsequent by-election was held on February 12.

 Iqbal Shah of Pakistan Muslim League (N) won this bye-election with over 113,850 votes.
 This was seen as a major upset for the Pakistan Tehreek-e-Insaf, as Lodhran had been seen as one of their strongholds after the 2015 by-election.

 Election 2018

 General elections were held on 25 July 2018.